tom-seddon/acorn_mos_disassembly/README.md

 - MOS 4.00 (Master ET, UK)
 - MOS 5.00, MOS 5.10 (Master Compact, UK)
 - MOS 5.11 (Master Compact, International)
+- PC128S MOS (Olivetti PC128S)

-The starting point was JGH's MOS 3.20 disassembly here: http://mdfs.net/Info/Comp/Acorn/Source/MOS.htm - this provided comments for several sections, identified many of the tables, and convinced me that this sort of project might actually be feasible:
+The starting point was JGH's MOS 3.20 disassembly here: http://mdfs.net/Info/Comp/Acorn/Source/MOS.htm - this provided comments for several sections, identified many of the tables, and convinced me that this sort of project might actually be feasible.

 https://tobylobster.github.io/mos/ has provided most comments and symbol names for the bits that haven't changed (or haven't changed